levisanchez/planta-dice/docs/index.md

 * App will allow user to input plant type and if it is located outdoors
 * If outdoor is selected app will require user's ZIP code.
-* App will determine watering interval based on plant's water needs with the interval counting down from the time of entering plant data. .
+* App will determine watering interval based on plant's water needs with the interval counting down from the time of entering plant data.
 * App will query weather service for precipitation over the previous three days and adjust recommendations accordingly
 * Send notifications to user when to water plants

 ## Persistent data

-* Data log including plant's watering history and percieved condition by the user.
+* Data log including plant's watering history and perceived condition by the user.

 ## Device/external services